FancyPixel/flexorientationlayout/README.md

 | `Configuration.PORTRAIT`      | `Orientation.VERTICAL`    |
 | `Configuration.LANDSCAPE`     | `Orientation.HORIZONTAL`  |

-You could reverse this behavior by setting the attibute `reversed_orientation`.
+You could reverse this behavior by setting the attibute `reversed_orientation` to `true`.

 ```xml
 <it.fancypixel.flexorientationlayout.FlexOrientationLayout